 Depending on the wind speeds and the height of the tower will determine how many wind power days that the Wind Compressor will produce energy free compressed air.

 Google “how to find wind speeds in my area” for sites that will help you size the tower height and determine the average wind speed for air-powered turbines.

 Normally the higher the tower the less turbulence.
 A tower between 70’ to 90’ located at least 300’ from structures and obstructions that could create turbulence has proven to provide the most efficient operation.

-Wind turbulence can slightly shift the directional tail to either side of the direct air flow and reduce some efficiencies.
+Wind turbulence can slightly shift the directional tail to either side of the direct airflow and reduce some efficiency.